 - Pain or stiffness in the lower back, hips, pelvis, or thighs

 Keep the conversation open.
 Sharing health information can feel uncomfortable.
 Many people feel that their health is a private matter, and many people feel embarrassed about their health problems.
 In some families and cultures, it’s almost taboo to discuss problems.

 It’s normal to feel a need for privacy around your health, but the first person in a family to learn they carry a mutation can give the greatest possible gift to their children, their siblings, and their cousins when they share that knowledge.

 The latest cancer research, including studies funded in part by PCF, has revealed much new information about the interplay between genes, cancer, and cancer treatments.
-Many types of cancer are much more prevalent in people with certain genetic mutations, so if you learn that a blood relative is experiencing one of these cancers—even if they are the first or only relative diagnosed—you should start a conversation with your doctor about ramping up your own screening regimen or ordering a genetic test.
+Many types of cancer are much more prevalent in people with certain genetic mutations, so if you learn that a blood relative is experiencing one of these cancers—even if they are the first or only relative diagnosed—you should start a conversation with your doctor about ramping up your own screening regimen or considering genetic testing.

 Watch for breast, ovarian, prostate, pancreatic, and colorectal cancers in particular, as these are known to arise in families sharing certain genetic mutations.

-Genetic tests are very new, but they represent a wonderful chance to get ahead of cancer.
-Some of the newest cancer treatments are even keyed to specific mutations.
-Scientists have determined that people who carry a given mutation may benefit from a specific drug, while another may do little for them.
+Genetic tests are fairly new, but they represent an opportunity to get ahead of cancer.
 If you’re from one of those families that has historically stayed hush about illness, you have a chance to turn the tide and improve the health of the entire family.